-Appendix 4 - Environment Canada Cross-reference to Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulations
+Appendix 4.0 Environment Canada Cross-reference to Storage Tank Systems for Petroleum Products and Allied Petroleum Products Regulations

 STS Regs reference Information required Location of information in this emergency plan s.
 30(1) The owner or operator of a storage tank system must prepare an emergency plan taking into consideration the following factors: s.
-30(1)(a) - the properties and characteristics of each petroleum product (i.e. Jet A1) or allied petroleum product stored in each tank of the system and Table 1 in the Plan page 19 Properties of all substances can be found in the Ekati MSDS Database s.
-30(1)(a) continued - the maximum expected quantity of the petroleum product or allied petroleum product to be stored in the system at any time during any calendar year; and Table 1 in the Plan page 19 s.
+30(1)(a) - the properties and characteristics of each petroleum product (i.e. Jet A1) or allied petroleum product stored in each tank of the system and Table 1 in the Plan Properties of all substances can be found in the EKATI MSDS Database s.
+30(1)(a) continued - the maximum expected quantity of the petroleum product or allied petroleum product to be stored in the system at any time during any calendar year; and Table 1 in the Plan s.
 30(1)(b) - the characteristics of the place where the system is located and of the surrounding area that may increase the risk of harm to the environment or of danger to human life or health.
-Table 1 on page 19 and figures 3,4,5,6,7,8.
-On pages 12 through 18 Additionally a GIS file has been created with all geographical features of the storage tank locations. s.
-30(2) The emergency plan must include: s.
+Table 1 and figures 3,4,5,6,7,8.
+Additionally a GIS file has been created with all geographical features of the storage tank locations. s 30(2) The emergency plan must include: s.
 30(2)(a) - a description of the factors considered under s.
 30(1) - See the rows above. s.
-30(2)(b) - a description of the measures to be used to prevent, prepare for, respond to, and recover from any emergency that may cause harm to the environment or danger to human life or health; Prevention - Spill Prevention page 30 Prepare for -Training and competence page 59 Respond to - Emergency Response Action Plan, Spill Response Actions page 48 Recover From -Post Emergency Procedures page 54 s.
-30(2)(c) - a list of the individuals who are required to carry out the plan and a description of their roles and responsibilities; Tables 7,8,9,10 on page 36 through 44 (contacts and summary action plan) and Responsibilities on page 54
+30(2)(b) - a description of the measures to be used to prevent, prepare for, respond to, and recover from any emergency that may cause harm to the environment or danger to human life or health; Prevention - Section 5.2 Spill Prevention Prepare for - Section 5.7 Training and competence Respond to - Section 5.3 Emergency Response Action Plan, and 5.4 Spill Response Actions Recover From - Section 5.5 Post Emergency Procedures s.
+30(2)(c) - a list of the individuals who are required to carry out the plan and a description of their roles and responsibilities; Tables 7,8,9,10 (contacts and summary action plan) and section 5.3.5 Responsibilities s.
+30(2)(d) identification of the training required for each of the individuals listed under s.
+30(2)(c); Section 5.7 - Training and Competence s.
+30(2)(e) - a list of the emergency response equipment included as part of the plan, and the equipment's location; and Tables 3,4,5,6 (lists of emergency response equipment) and section 5.3.2 - Inventory of Response and Cleanup Equipment